beNative/LogViewer/README.md

 3. **Switch to the Viewer tab** to inspect log entries.
 Apply filters via the form on the left, use quick chips to remove active filters, and toggle between pagination or continuous scrolling.
 The detail panel displays parsed key/value, SQL, and grid payloads alongside the raw message.
 4. **Analyse trends on the Dashboard tab.** Drag across the timeline to constrain the viewer to a specific interval, or click a pie slice to include the corresponding level or sender type.
 5. **Investigate stock movements via Stock Tracker.** Submit searches with optional date/time boundaries, browse auto-complete suggestions, and rebuild derived stock data when the source logs change.
 The timeline bar can show log density to correlate operational spikes.
-6. **Monitor progress in the Console and Status Bar.** Background imports, SQL execution (when enabled), and worker activity surface here.
-Filter messages by severity or keyword and clear the console when finished.
+6. **Monitor progress in the Application Log and Status Bar.** Background imports, SQL execution (when enabled), and worker activity surface here.
+Filter messages by severity or keyword and clear the logs when finished.
 7. **Adjust preferences in Settings.** Choose light or dark theme, icon set, table density, column visibility, detail panel behaviour, timeline display, and manage saved filter presets.

 ## Project structure